 Both modest and significant donations of books have always been an important way for the PRC library to expand its collection.
 Although the library is currently in storage, the PRC is interested in receiving donations of photo books in good condition, as we look forward to the day when we can open our doors again.
 We sometimes receive books that are already in our collection; we will hold occasional book sales of duplicates to raise money to support the library.
 We will acknowledge your gift with a letter, and book plates as well.
 Should you wish to donate, please email email@example.com or call 617-975-0600 to discuss what you have.

 The PRC’s library recognizes the career and contributions of photographer Aaron Siskind (1903–1991), a teacher and photographer who significantly influenced the photographic practice in New England.
 During the last twenty years of his life, Siskind was based in the Boston area and participated regularly in PRC programs and events.
 His gifts jumpstarted what has become a unique collection in the photography community.
-The Library was named in Siskind’s honor shortly after his death, though it had been amassing books from the PRC’s early days.
+The Library was named in Siskind’s honor shortly after his death.

+The PRC has been amassing books from its early days in the 1970s.
 By December 1980 there were some 2,000 items in the collection.
-Today, with gifts and acquisitions, the collection numbers almost 5,000 monographs, exhibition catalogs, surveys, critical histories, and other photography-related publications and periodicals.
+Today, with gifts and acquisitions, the collection numbers almost 5,000 volumes.